Getting Started on Slurm#

 Note

-HostName, User, and IdentityFile are required fields.
+HostName and User are required fields.
+IdentityFile is optional;

 Verify your SSH connection works by running: